The South Dakota Public Universities 1098-T federal tax tuition statement will be available on January 31 online at https://heartland.ecsi.net/.

 - Email address – secondary is optional

 By signing up for an electronic version of the tax document, NO paper form will be mailed to you.
 When your tax document is ready, an email will be sent containing a link to the Heartland ECSI website where you may view your document.
-You must provide consent by January 20th of the current year.
-If consent is given after January 20th, you will receive your 1098-T electronically in the following tax year.
+You must provide consent by January 1st.
+If consent is given after January 1st, you will receive your 1098-T electronically in the following tax year.

 What are the benefits of receiving my 1098-T electronically?